 How about non-surgical treatments?

 An individual can manage symptoms of gallstones for a short duration through changes in the diet.
-This includes avoiding taking greasy meals.
+This includes avoiding eating greasy meals.
 However, changes in the diet plan don’t help forestall gallbladder attacks.

 If gallbladder surgery is not appropriate looking at your health, then your doctor can prescribe medicines to dissolve the gallstones.
 However, this process will take several months or years to become effective.
 Even if your gallstone gets eliminated with medicines, there is always a high possibility of getting them back.